isandeep4/patient_management_system/README.md

   - created configModule to load the database url for use in the prisma datasource cpnfig
   - created PrismaService that instantiate Prisma client and manages database connection
   - Implemented Patient services to perform database operations on the Patient model using PrismaSrvice
+- **[BE] Feature Added:** Implemented JWT based authentication and protected routes
+- **Details:**
+  - implemented users service to store and read users from prisma db
+  - Developed an Auth service with a signin method that uses jwt and a secret key to issue bearer tokena after authenticating users
+  - Applied global AuthGuard on protected routes that validate JWT tokens extracted from subsequent request headers.
+  - declared public (unauthenticated) routes using a custom decorator with SetMetadata and checked via Reflector